Lunyachek/brand/RG_CHANGELOG.rst

 Removed:
 ========
+* Remove duplicated fix with upstream for centering, z-index and oauth2 btn style in authn (RGOeX-26111)
-* Remove duplicated fix with upstram for fonts in discussions (RGOeX-26113)
+* Remove duplicated fix with upstream for fonts in discussions (RGOeX-26113)
 * Removed styles for learning MFE introduced in RGOeX-25939 - consider skipping both commits when rebasing on the new release (RGOeX-26452)

 Added: